Blasphemy Day: Origins

 Blasphemy Day is celebrated on September 30 to coincide with the anniversary of the 2005 publication of satirical drawings of Muhammad in one of Denmark's newspapers, resulting in the Jyllands-Posten Muhammad cartoons controversy.
 Although the caricatures of Muhammad caused some controversy within Denmark, especially among Muslims, it became a widespread furor after Muslim imams in several countries stirred up violent protests in which Danish embassies were firebombed and over 100 people were killed (including protesters shot by police).
 The idea to observe an International Blasphemy Rights Day originated in 2009.
 A student contacted the Center for Inquiry in Amherst, New York, to present the idea, which CFI then supported.

 Intent

 Ex-Muslims protest by tearing apart Quranic verses they disagree with on Blasphemy Day 2018.

 During the first celebration of Blasphemy Day in 2009, Center for Inquiry President and CEO Ronald A. Lindsay stated in an interview with CNN: "[W]e think religious beliefs should be subject to examination and criticism just as political beliefs are, but we have a taboo on religion."
 According to USA Todays interview with Justin Trottier, a Toronto coordinator of Blasphemy Day, "We're not seeking to offend, but if in the course of dialogue and debate, people become offended, that's not an issue for us.
 There is no human right not to be offended."

-Criminal punishment for blasphemy

-Blasphemy is an offense punishable by death in several countries, including Afghanistan, Pakistan, Iran, Saudi Arabia and the northern portion of Nigeria.
-The offense is punishable by varying periods of imprisonment in multiple other countries, such as Algeria, Egypt, Indonesia, Iraq, Kazakhstan, Kuwait, Malaysia, Oman, Qatar, Russia, Sudan, Turkey and the United Arab Emirates.

-Nine member states of the European Union have laws against blasphemy or religious insult, namely: Austria, Cyprus, Finland, Germany, Greece, Italy, Poland, Portugal, and Spain.
-In contrast, blasphemy laws have been recently repealed in a number of other countries: Denmark (repealed in 2017), France (repealed in January 2017 in the Alsace–Moselle region only), Iceland (2015), Ireland (January 2020), and Malta (2016).

-While some U.S. states still have blasphemy laws on their books, they are "rarely enforced", according to law professor Sarah Barringer Gordon.